PARC-Robotics/documentation-2024/docs/competition-instructions/phase-1/task-1-autonomous-field-navigation.md

 ```

 ### Preparing your Solution
 * Your solution should be prepared as ROS packages to be saved in your solution folder.
-Create a launch file in your ROS package which runs ALL the code you need in your solution.
-Name this launch file: `task1_solution.launch`.
+Create a node executable file in your ROS package which runs ALL the code you need in your solution.
+Name this node file: `task1_solution.py`.

 * Hence, your solution to Task 1 should be run by calling the following commands: